yagosys/202301/userguide/08-calico/multiplenode/task.md

 ```

+- ###  create network "default-calico" under /etc/cni/multus/net.d on each node

-- create default-calico multus crd with cni config under /etc/cni/multus/net.d on each node with different pod sub for application that want to route traffic to cfos
+create default-calico multus crd with cni config under /etc/cni/multus/net.d on each node with different pod ip address range  for application that want to route traffic to cfos

+this step is **optional**, POD can directly use net-calico crd for default networking. here we just show that we can create multiple default cluster network. and let application to choose which default network. with this approach. we need keep original pod/cluster configuration not impacted at all. only those application that want route traffic to cfos will using new default network based on the annotations.

+we do not want a default route from this network. so we remove the default route from this cni configuration below,but we added two specif route.

+the crd has name "default-calico" and the cni config on each node has same name but with different PODCIDR address.

 ```
 cat << EOF | kubectl apply -f -